Protecting Deal Value: A Cybersecurity Point of View

 Managing Cybersecurity-Related Merger and Acquisition Risks

-Once typically excluded from the mergers and acquisitions (“M&A”) due diligence checklist, cybersecurity has bubbled up as incidents of data breaches in recent years have rippled through the business world, exposing vulnerabilities in information technology (“IT”) infrastructure and systems, and resulting in many millions of dollars in damages.
+Once typically excluded from the mergers and acquisitions (“M&A”) due diligence checklist, cybersecurity as a list item has gained importance as incidents of data breaches in recent years have rippled through the business world, exposing vulnerabilities in information technology (“IT”) infrastructure and systems and resulting in many millions of dollars in damages.

-To help management understand whether either company involved in the transaction falls into a high-risk category from a cybersecurity perspective, listed below are five key elements to check the transaction for:
+To help management understand whether either company involved in the transaction falls into a high-risk category from a cybersecurity perspective, listed below are five key questions to ask regarding the transaction:

-- Is a company with a traditional IT environment acquiring another with SaaS-, PaaS- or IaaS-based environment?
+- Is a company with a traditional IT environment acquiring one with a SaaS-, PaaS- or IaaS-based environment?

 - Is a company with conventional data warehouse/business intelligence capabilities acquiring a company with a focus on Big Data?